Here I want to show you the different tools that will help you get started with your YouTube channel. They will make

 I also made a guide on what lens to get if you have an interchangeable lens camera:

-So now let’s see more stuff that will make your vlogging life much easier, although some of them are necessary.
+So now let’s see more stuff that will make your vlogs easier to record, although some of them are necessary.

 General YouTube Vlog Accessories